-Charles Tait's brilliant guide to Shetland is an essential read for a Shetland visitor.
+Shetlan Charles Tait's brilliant guide to Shetland is an essential read for a Shetland visitor.
 Featuring every site, every area and every island, the guide is informative and entertaining.
 It's also full of photographs and contains Ordnance Survey maps to ensure you make the most of your trip to Shetland.
 Otters in Shetland: The Tale of the 'Draatsi' by Richard Shucksmith and Brydon Thomason

 Brydon Thomason has dedicated his life to Shetland's wildlife and has spent much time in the wilderness observing the behaviour of wild otters.
 His stunning photographs accompany fascinating information about the ecology and history of otters living in Shetland.
+Knit Real Shetland by Sarah Laurenson

-These titles are available on board selected NorthLink Ferries services, at the Shetland Times Bookshop, and the Shetland Museum and Archives, as well as other good bookshops.
-4 Reestit Mutton is a variation of the Scandinavian skerpikjøt, an air dried mutton, or vivda, Norse for 'leg meat'.
+One of Shetland's most famous exports is beautifullypatterned knitwear.
+This great book covers the history of Shetland knitting, crofting and wool and contains no less than 15 knitting projects for you to try out.
+These titles are available on board selected NorthLink Ferries services. at the Shetland Times Bookshop, and the Shetland Museum and Archives, as well as other good bookshops.

+Nutton Reestit Mutton is a variation of the Scandinavian skerpikjøt, an air dried mutton, or vivda, Norse for 'leg meat'.
 It is a traditional Shetland way of preserving mutton with salt for consumption during the winter months.
 The mutton is first salted in brine and was then traditionally hung in the rafters (reest) of houses, where the peat smoke will add flavour and help preserve the meat.
 It could very likely be called Shetland's national dish.
 Ingredients:

 - Reestit mutton 2 lb

 - Cold water (to cover)

 - Onion 1 (finely diced)

 - Potatoes 300 grams (peeled and finely diced)

 - Turnip 225 grams (peeled and finely diced)

 - Carrots 200 grams (peeled and finely diced)

 - Water 2 pints (or lamb stock)

+Recipe

-Place the reestit mutton in a large pot and cover with cold water.
+- Place the reestit mutton in a large pot and cover with cold water.
 Bring to the boil and continue to boil for almost two hours, or until tender.
 Remove the meat from the pan.

-Recipe

 - Reserve a ladleful of the cooking water.
 Skim off the fat and add more water (or lamb stock) to your own taste.

 - 3. Add the chopped potatoes, carrots, turnip and onion and boil until tender, about 20 minutes.

-- Mash the vegetables into smaller pieces, if desired, and add the reestit mutton, finely chopped for the last few minutes of cooking.
+- 4 Mash the vegetables into smaller pieces, if desired, and add the reestit mutton, finely chopped for the last few minutes of cooking.

 - 5. Serve with buttered bread.